 Interest rate risk is the risk that future changes in prevailing market rates of interest will have an adverse effect on the fair value of debt investments.
 The State's Investment Policy does not formally address interest rate risk.
 As a matter of practice, higher education investments are invested no longer than five years to reduce the interest rate risk.
-QZAB investments follow the guidelines in the Forward Delivery Agreements, which are limited to six-month maturities so that interest rate risk is contained.
-QSCB investments are intended to be held to maturity at which time par value will be received, which decreases significantly the concerns related to interest rate risk.
+QZAB investments followed the guidelines in the Forward Delivery Agreements, which were limited to six-month maturities so that interest rate risk was limited.
+QSCB investments are intended to be held to maturity at which time par value will be received, which significantly alleviates the concerns related to interest rate risk.
 The Authority's investments are specifically identified above.